-By the time Bannon graced Time’s cover in February 2017, references to his capacious reading list had already become mandatory in any .
-Nor did he assemble an entire syllabus out of books that Bannon has mentioned or been associated with; he left that to Politico and the Washington Post.of the man.
+By the time Bannon graced Time’s cover in February 2017, references to his capacious reading list had already become mandatory in any profile of the man.
 But Time editor-at-large David Von Drehle was relatively succinct in his overview of the Bannon library, confining himself to a couple of paragraphs about how his subject had been “captivated by a book called The Fourth Turning, by generational theorists William Strauss and Neil Howe.”
-Von Drehle did not mention, as others have, that Bannon
+Von Drehle did not mention, as others have, that Bannon reads Thucydides.
+Nor did he assemble an entire syllabus out of books that Bannon has mentioned or been associated with; he left that to Politico and the Washington Post.

 Thanks to the hard work of such publications, the most frequently reported Steve Bannon fact is that he reads a lot of books.
 More important, he reads a lot of dense, challenging, highbrow books.
-Did you know, for example, that Bannon has read “” named Julius Evola?
-Or that his familiarity with Roman history is such that he feels comfortable making a “” to the Gracchi?
-Did you know that through his fairly esoteric consumption of fairly obscure literature, Bannon has come to
+Did you know, for example, that Bannon has read “an esoteric Italian philosopher” named Julius Evola?
+Or that his familiarity with Roman history is such that he feels comfortable making a “fairly obscure reference” to the Gracchi?
+Did you know that through his fairly esoteric consumption of fairly obscure literature, Bannon has come to “see politics and policy in terms of their place in the broader arc of history?”

 Bannon has a professional showman’s gift for cultivating this aura of profundity—a reliable calling card for pseudo-intellectuals of the right ever since the similarly ill-starred rise of Newt Gingrich to the summit of legislative power in the mid-1990s.
 And as was the case during that long-ago, almost quaint-seeming “Republican Revolution,” the explanatory pretensions of our national press have proven a critical resource for on-the-make blood-and-soil big thinkers of the Bannon ilk.